piemonte/PBJVision/README.md

 ## PBJVision

 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.
 It is compatible both iOS 6 and iOS 7 as well as 64-bit.
-Pause and resume video capture is also possible without having to use a gesture like the sample project provides.
+Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.

-We created this at [DIY](http://www.diy.org) as a fun means for young people to author video.
+I created this component at [DIY.org](http://www.diy.org) as a fun means for young people to author video.
 This same recording interaction was pioneered by Vine and also later adopted by Instagram.

 If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.
-If you have questions, [github issues](https://github.com/piemonte/PBJVision/issues) is a great means to start a discussion, this allows others to benefit and chime in on the project too.
+If you have questions or ideas, let me know!
+The [github issues page](https://github.com/piemonte/PBJVision/issues) is a great place to start a discussion but also allows others to benefit and chime in on the project too.

 ## Installation